a-zmuth/a-zmuth/README.md

 **Hey, I'm Azmoth**

-**I build stuff, interested in low-level architecture, logic, math, neuroscience, physics, writing and tech.**
+**I build stuff, interested in low-level architecture, logic, math, neuroscience, physics, philosophy and tech.**

 🔭 Obssesed with Time as the logistical necessity for all events and the backdrop of reality.